Hive Mechanic is a tool for ordinary people and local groups to make their own games and playful activities. What will you make?

 Just connect “cards” in our editor to create activities in the real world, including branching stories.
 More ideas:

 - Start a conversation with a sculpture, coordinate a neighborhood scavenger hunt across teams, tap into smart city data for game events, or map local art by cameraphone.

 - Designed for non-programmers, our card system means that anyone (from librarians to community artists) can create a branching story or neighborhood treasure hunt.
 More advanced programmers can tap into our open-source code.

-Card system for branching stories
+Card system for branching stories and interactivity

 More activities and play genres

 - Escape room puzzles for groups at a farmers market, where each person receives a part of the puzzle and everyone must come together in public space to solve the puzzle

 - Treasure hunts to accompany a special collection at a neighborhood library, drawing players to explore beyond the walls